 7 min read

-Rather than replicating Notion’s full flexibility, I selectively integrated structural features (hierarchy visibility, recording tools, password layers) while maintaining Apple’s minimal interface standards.
+Rather than replicating Notion’s full flexibility, I selectively integrated structural features while maintaining Apple’s minimal interface standards.

 Combining Apple notes branding versus notion color branding